the-events-calendar/event-tickets/readme.txt

 = [4.10.1] TBD =

+* Tweak - Add a new setting to set a threshold on whether to show the "Display # tickets left" along with a new filter `tribe_tickets_left_threshold` [119910]
 * Tweak - Add duration error for duration issues with ticket and RSVP [122679]
 * Tweak - Save attendee information on registration page via ajax [121592]
 * Tweak - Make clipboard icon for ticket block a tooltip and persistent [122444]